 We, members of the African community attending the joint AFRALO-AfrICANN meeting held on Wednesday, 20 November 2013 in Buenos Aires (Argentina) on the fringe of the 48th ICANN Public International meeting, debated extensively the issue of ICANN meeting strategy,

-We understand very well the challenges that the ICANN meeting staff is facing in terms of the increasing huge number of participants that make the availability of adequate venue in some regions critical and the number of session that is growing, making several of them overlapping.
+We understand very well the challenges that the ICANN meeting staff is facing for the management of the increasingly huge number of participants and meeting sessions often overlapping with each other, making the availability of adequate venue in some regions very critical.

-We notice with satisfaction the effort done by the staff to find solutions to the problems that arose during the last few meetings, and to propose a new meeting strategy.
+We notice with satisfaction staff effort to find solutions to the problems that arose during the last few meetings, and to propose a new meeting strategy.

 We encourage ICANN to continue its effort to find an alternative meeting strategy that overcomes the challenges faced, and that takes into consideration the community concerns such as: